 We performed a comparison between Denodo and SSIS based on real PeerSpot user reviews.

-Find out in this report how the two Data Integration solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The ability to connect to a lot of different sources."
+Find out in this report how the two Data Integration solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is easy to virtualize data using the solution."

 "Denodo's best features are its performance, easy data transformation, and the job scheduler."